 - Location discovery technologies and location based services, IP multimedia subsystem wireless internet support technologies, architecture, layering and services.

-- Android SDK: Main concepts, Android application model, introduction to the Android platform, platform architecture, application building blocks, activities, services, content providers, broadcast receivers, intents, development tools.
+- Mobile device platforms: Main concepts, Android application model, introduction to the Android platform, platform architecture, application building blocks, activities, services, content providers, broadcast receivers, intents, development tools.

 - Android Lab 1: Development of applications with Android Software Development Kit (SDK) and the Eclipse framework, design and implementation of Graphical User Interface (GUI), use of XML layouts, main widgets (labels, check boxes, buttons, input boxes, etc), containers (widget collections), input method framework, drop-down menus, fonts.
 Examples and lab exercises.